j-frei/WikiData-Query-Service/dockerized/README.md

 # WikiData Blazegraph Query Endpoint

-This `docker-compose`-setup provides an WikiData Blazegraph query endpoint service including the preparation and update scripts.
+This `docker-compose`-setup provides a WikiData Blazegraph query endpoint service including the preparation and update scripts.

 ## How to Run
 Launch the docker-compose project with a given prefix: